bloominstituteoftechnology/ios-build-sprint-project-proposal/README.md

 1. Input tasks with project/area, due date, time estimate, and tag(s).
 2. Based on these, the app provides a suggested order of tasks.
 3. Optional location data for tags
+4. Recurring tasks

 Stretch:

-4. Task dependencies
+5. Task dependencies
-5. Defer dates
+6. Defer dates
-6. Notifications
+7. Notifications

 ## Part 2: Project Plan